andrewhyh/Lore/README.md

    Combined timeline + tree + storage in one platform Social feed showing community activity
    Accessible, intuitive design for all ages

+   Core Purpose & Problem

+- Lore aims to make family/community archiving and scrapbooking the easiest it can possibly be.
+- Anyone who desires to preserve their own history or community history is a target
+- Our app would be more desirable as a platform, for having multiple features grouped into one application and provide an aspect of networking with other members

+Experience / Functionality

+- Main tasks are to provide convenient and easy ways to archive/document/share history, share and store images/videos of communities, and connect with other members within
+- users can check in daily to see what other members in communities are doing, as well as update their personal timelines/family trees as well as utilize the cloud storage to back up memories
+- must have features are a visual family tree and timeline for groups, personal profiles for individuals, cloud storage, integration with other media platforms (like how discord can link other accounts)
+- computer app, website, and mobile apps

+Content & Data

+- graphics e.g. family tree, interactive timeline displaying photos/videos/music tied to specific time periods of life, written letters, memoirs, recipes, family stories
+- a family tree/timeline can be viewed by anyone if made public, every and any form of interaction will require an account.
+A paid account will access upgraded cloud space and increased slots in a family tree
+- internet connectivity is needed, however can cache for offline viewing

+Inspo / style

+- ancestry.com is similar, but is only limited to genetic family trees.
+Lore is different in that it can be used for any type of commu city e.g. churches, sports teams, schools, etc.
+- the tone can be tailored to each user's pref, but devs will keep it playful like Discord
+- design should be intuitive and plain for the sake of accessabiliyy

+Lore will include an AI personal assistant

+'Hello Felix, welcome back.
+You updated that your cousin had a new child 5 months ago.
+Would you like to upload new memories?'

+'Hello Andrew, welcome back.
+You havent updated your profile in a few weeks, make sure to upload a new selfie in case u got a new hairstyle!'

+'Hello Anthony, I scanned your family tree photo database and found potential facial matches.
+Would u like to confirm your identity and add these photos to your tagged images?'